-Jackson started at Front Range Community College from 2013 to 2016, Jackson completed a Bachelor of Science in Human Nutrition and Metabolism from Colorado State University.
+JJ started at Front Range Community College from 2013 to 2016 and completed a Bachelor of Science in Human Nutrition and Metabolism from Colorado State University.
 He was named “The Outstanding Senior” of his graduating class.
 In 2016, he began applying to medical school and went to work for Virta Health, a company working at the intersection of nutrition and medicine.

 In 2020, he was finally accepted to several medical schools.
 He ended up attending the University of Washington School of Medicine via the WWAMI Wyoming program.
 He is now a Targeted Rural and Underserved Track (TRUST) Scholar.

 On 6/1/2022, his book – How to Fail 13 Classes and Get into a Top Medical School – will be available to buy on Amazon Kindle.
 The book contains the high-level mindset and tactical approaches that JJ used to overcome his low GPA to get medical school acceptance.

 Topic: How to Fail 13* Classes and Get Into A Top Medical School